vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 **Aug 15, 2024 - Sep 11, 2024**

-This iteration is about enabling external access to **VSecM Safe** in a secure manner.
-We will also focus on secure logging and preventing log tampering.
+This iteration will be about adding more features that may be immediately useful around **VSecM Sentinel** CLI.

 [Here is a list of issues that are candidate for VSecM vLupus](https://github.com/vmware-tanzu/secrets-manager/issues?q=+label%3Av0.30.0-candidate+).